dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/server-side/index.md

 </script>
 ```

 In the above we make an ajax call to the server to update the fields, and then we just reload the page.
 There are better ways of updating our display but for now this should suffice!
+What is a problem with this approach that we wouldn't have if we used React?

 ## Deploy to Heroku